 We are thrilled to announce that we will be hosting a very special That’s What We Said at Leeds Poetry Festival this year!

-Join us on Wednesday 12th July 6.45-8pm at Left Bank, Leeds for an evening with special guests Malaika Kegode, Crow Rudd plus a rare performance from our co-director Jo Flynn!
+Join us on Wednesday 12th July 6.45-8pm at Hyde Park Book Club for an evening with special guests Alice Godliman, Crow Rudd plus a rare performance from our co-director Jo Flynn!
 A short open mic will also be open to performers who do not identify as cis-men.
 Sign up here.

 Open micers will be chosen at random out of those who sign up.
 We strongly encourage you to attend the event in case there are any no-shows and you can step in!